Advice > Software engineering

 But even more than your technical skills, to get an offer for an SDE position at Amazon, you should be able to demonstrate Amazon’s Leadership Principles in the way you approach work.
 We’ll cover this in depth below.

-1.2 How much does an Amazon Software Development Engineer make?
+1.2 How much does an Amazon software development engineer make?

-Amazon SDE salary & compensation
+Amazon SDE salary

 Ultimately, how you do in your interviews will help determine what you’ll be offered.
 That’s why hiring one of our Amazon SDE interview coaches can provide such a significant return on investment.

 And remember, compensation packages are always negotiable, even at Amazon.
-So, if you do get an offer, don’t be afraid to ask for more.
-If you need help negotiating, consider booking one of our salary negotiation coaches to get expert advice.
+So, if you do get an offer, don’t be afraid to ask for more!

-Amazon SDE interview process
+2. Amazon SDE interview process and timeline

-2.1 What interviews to expect
+2.1 What steps to expect

 First, it's important that you understand the different stages of your software engineer interview process with Amazon.
 Note that the process at AWS follows similar steps.
-Here’s what you can expect:

 2.1.1 Resume screening